August 13th 2020

 When should you use retinol and why?

 "Our fibroblasts start to slow down in our late 20s, so it's a good idea to add in a retinoid and sunscreen as a first anti-ageing manoeuvre while skin is still basically in great shape," recommends Dr Bunting.
 "And if you're blemish-prone, this is an even more compelling strategy."

 In terms of the time of day they would best sit in your skincare regime, save them for the evening.
 “Always use them at night,” advises Dr Bunting.
 “UV radiation breaks most retinoids down, rendering them ineffective.”

-Which skin types suit them best?
+Which skin types suit retinoids best?

 Surprisingly, the vast majority.
 “They suit most skin types,” advises Dr Bunting, “But they should be avoided in pregnancy and when nursing.”
 Certain retinoids suit specific skin types better (e.g. a lower potency one for sensitive skin types - more on that in a minute).

-How should you start using them?
+How should you start using retinol?

 With caution initially.
 “Start slow,” recommends Dr Bunting.
 “Apply a pea-sized amount every third night and build up to using it nightly over the course of 6 weeks, as tolerated.”

 Patience is key, so don’t expect to see results overnight.
 “Aim to use little and often over the course of 6-12 weeks – this is a long-term project for skin health, so allow skin to adapt over a sensible period of time,” points out Dr Bunting.